 B2B connections lie at the heart of China’s digital transformation.
 In 1999, a group of people, led by Jack Ma, started Alibaba.com.
-We know about him and Alibaba today because this English-language site that connect small businesses around the world with manufacturers and suppliers in China thrived and expanded into one of the largest tech companies in the world.
+We know about him and Alibaba today because this English-language site that connects small businesses around the world with manufacturers and suppliers in China thrived and expanded into one of the largest tech companies in the world.
 The company’s next website was 1688.com.
 It was built on the Alibaba model but in Chinese for domestic buyers, suppliers and manufacturers.

 John Caplan, head of Alibaba Group’s North American B2B said in July 2019 that “B2B e-commerce is a $23.9 trillion market — six times larger than B2C e-commerce.”
 It’s no wonder Alibaba laid its foundations on B2B.